Polonium: Solid state form

 Polonium is a radioactive element that exists in two metallic allotropes.
 The alpha form is the only known example of a simple cubic crystal structure in a single atom basis at STP (space group Pm3̅m, no. 221).
 The unit cell has an edge length of 335.2 picometers; the beta form is rhombohedral.
 The structure of polonium has been characterized by X-ray diffraction and electron diffraction.

-^{210}Po has the ability to become airborne with ease: if a sample is heated in air to 55 C, 50% of it is vaporized in 45 hours to form diatomic Po_{2} molecules, even though the melting point of polonium is 254 C and its boiling point is 962 C.
+^{210}Po has the ability to become airborne with ease: if a sample is heated in air to 55 C, 50% of it is vaporized in 45 hours to form diatomic Po2 molecules, even though the melting point of polonium is 254 C and its boiling point is 962 C.

 More than one hypothesis exists for how polonium does this; one suggestion is that small clusters of polonium atoms are spalled off by the alpha decay.

 Chemistry

 The chemistry of polonium is similar to that of tellurium, although it also shows some similarities to its neighbor bismuth due to its metallic character.
 Polonium dissolves readily in dilute acids but is only slightly soluble in alkalis.
-Polonium solutions are first colored in pink by the Po^{2+} ions, but then rapidly become yellow because alpha radiation from polonium ionizes the solvent and converts Po^{2+} into Po^{4+}.
+Polonium solutions are first colored in pink by the Po(2+) ions, but then rapidly become yellow because alpha radiation from polonium ionizes the solvent and converts Po(2+) into Po(4+).
 As polonium also emits alpha-particles after disintegration, this process is accompanied by bubbling and emission of heat and light by glassware due to the absorbed alpha particles; as a result, polonium solutions are volatile and will evaporate within days unless sealed.
 At pH about 1, polonium ions are readily hydrolyzed and complexed by acids such as oxalic acid, citric acid, and tartaric acid.